Vikram Deshpande

-Vikram Sudhir Deshpande (born 29 February 1972), is an Indian-born British engineer and materials scientist, currently Professor of Materials Engineering in the Department of Engineering at the University of Cambridge.
+Vikram Sudhir Deshpande (born 29 February 1972), is an Indian-born British engineer and materials scientist.
+He is currently Professor of Materials Engineering in the Department of Engineering at the University of Cambridge.

 Early life and education

 Deshpande grew up in Dadar, Mumbai, studied at Bombay Scottish School in Mahim, and gained a B.Tech. from the Indian Institute of Technology in 1994.
 That year, he moved to Cambridge, UK to take an M.Phil. in engineering, initially working on transportation with David Cebon, and earning his Ph.D. in 1998.

 Career

 Later, he became interested in materials and mechanics, including small-scale materials, and began a long collaboration with Norman Fleck on micro-architectured materials.
 After further research in the United States, he returned to Cambridge, became a fellow of Pembroke College in 1999, a lecturer in engineering in 2001, and a professor in 2010.
 He has been a visiting professor at Brown University and Università Campus Bio-Medico in Rome, on the faculty of University of California at Santa Barbara in the US, University of Eindhoven in the Netherlands.
+He is the current editor in chief of the Journal of the Mechanics and Physics of Solids (JMPS).